jhonlloydval/jhonlloydval/README.md

 """ In terms of my major, since I only just started coding and only know simple concepts here and there, oblivious to those career's hardships, I still have a lot of fields i'm eyeing.
 I know I should be focusing on areas where I'm comfortable, where I excel, or where I'm passionate, as many have advised me, but there's no stopping a hopeful teen's curious mind.

 My first choice, as of the moment (10/11/2024), is to become a Full Stack Web Developer, with more focus on the front end.
 I really love designing.
 I've always been picky on every work I do, even taking me quite a few days of editing a photo of something that will only be seen by 200 people for 24 hours on my IG story.
-I'm aiming to make a website portfolio sooner or later to prove my skills to you guys ehe.
+I'm aiming to make a website portfolio sooner or later to prove my skills to you guys ehe (Update 11/27/24: I already made one, it's on my repositories!!!).
 Stories aside, I just really find it interesting, especially since I follow a certain Filipino software engineer on YouTube named "Heremyas", and he really inspires me (ps.
 Follow him, please.
 I'd love to see him grow more!)."""

 -----------------------------------------------------------------------------